epoch8/vedana.tech/src/content/docs/02-preparing-data-for-vedana/02-questions-and-answers.md

 When a user asks a question, the system checks whether it matches a FAQ entry by applying vector similarity against the question column.
 If a match is found above the configured threshold, the corresponding answer is retrieved and returned.

 The workflow:
-1. User asks a question
+1. User asks a question.
-2. System checks FAQ intent
+2. System checks FAQ intent.
-3. Vector similarity (or direct matching) is applied to the `question` column
+3. Vector similarity (or direct matching) is applied to the `question` column.
-4. Matching FAQ entry is retrieved
+4. Matching FAQ entry is retrieved.
-5. The corresponding `answer` is returned or formatted
+5. The corresponding `answer` is returned or formatted.

 FAQ retrieval is lightweight and efficient.
 It bypasses graph traversal and document retrieval entirely, making it well-suited for:

-- Common support questions
+- Common support questions.
-- Standard policy responses
+- Standard policy responses.
-- Fixed operational answers
+- Fixed operational answers.
-- Any question where the response must not vary
+- Any question where the response must not vary.

 ## Controlling FAQ Behaviour